 detailed usage log that captures how applications use the cryptographic services, and

-Including the policy file and the usage and audit logs in an audit significantly reduces the amount of per-project auditing.
+By including the policy file, usage, and audit logs in an audit significantly reduces the amount of per-project auditing.

 - Selected Articles on Crypto-Agility (2017-today), by Dawn M. Turner, Edlyn Teske, Rob Stubbs, Terry Anton and more